Velocidex/WinPmem/README.md

 This will load the drivers and turn on write support.

 # Acknowledgments

+Winpmem, as well as Linpmem, would not exist without the work of our predecessors of the (now retired) REKALL project: https://github.com/google/rekall.

 This project would also not be possible without support from the wider DFIR community: